yanthomasdev/lunaria/docs/src/content/docs/blog/introducing-lunaria.md

 Lunaria is -- and will continue to be -- **free and open-source software** (FOSS).
 No sign-ups are needed, and no giving up ownership of your content to another platform.
 Lunaria's sole goal is to help you make the world more inclusive, accessible, and globalized.

-In response to feedback given, Lunaria will receive constant updates with bug fixes, miscellaneous quality improvements, and brand-new features.
-At the same time, a lot of brainstorming will happen in the background (and later publicly) on how Lunaria can shape up to be even better in the future -- and believe me, there are lots of exciting ideas being cooked!
+In response to your feedback, Lunaria will receive constant updates with bug fixes, improvements, and brand-new features.
+Join the community in brainstorming how Lunaria can shape up to be even better in the future -- and believe me, there are lots of exciting ideas being cooked up!

 ## Support